Roll20/roll20-character-sheets/Das_Schwarze_Auge_4-1/readme.md

 ## Known Limitations
 ### Skill Checks: Double/Triple 1 or 20
 Skill checks do not take double 1 (automatic success with max. result), double 20 (automatic failure) and triple 20 (disastrous failure) into account.
-This could be implemented via API scripts, but would be available to paying accounts only.
+This could either be implemented via API scripts (= available to paying accounts only) or via Custom Roll Parsing (new as of 2021-07-13, available to everyone).